 Despite a strongly increasing demand for new intralogistics technology, Cook emphasises that Element Logic will not launch any product on the market before they are confident that it will produce profitable results for their customers.

 “Regrettably, the intralogistics industry has a history of over-selling products and solutions, as well as making empty promises.
 Companies have boasted about their prototypes at tradeshows, only to encounter significant problems when their technology has gone into production.
 We will do everything we can to avoid making that mistake.
 That is why this test project is so important to us,” Element Logic’s CTO adds.

 In particular E-commerce and distribution centers are segments where RightPick solution could be extra useful, Cook points out:

 “They often don’t know what they are selling tomorrow, with product ranges changing from week to week.
 Traditionally, this would be difficult for robots to handle because they need to be pre-programmed for every item they will pick up.
 Our RightPick integration is uniquebecause our software strategically manages a machine learning robotic arm that is able to observe an item for the first time and try to pick it up, then learn from its mistakes and find the quickest way to handle the same item next time.

 Could launch before the end of the year

 Running 40-50 robots requires tailormade software and expertise.
-As the world’s first AutoStore distributor, Element Logic has over 15 years of experience in optimizing AutoStore performance and efficiency.
-Utilizing our own software to manage RHR’s RightPick system has the potential to be the next big step in warehouse automation.
+As the world’s first AutoStore distributor, Element Logic has over 15 years of experience in optimising AutoStore performance and efficiency.
+Utilising our own software to manage RHR’s RightPick system has the potential to be the next big step in warehouse automation.

 If the test project goes as planned, Element Logic hopes to add RightPick to their product portfolio in late 2019 or early 2020.